 The expansion of the raccoon dog

 The raccoon dog is native to Japan, and it's not uncommon to find the suburbs of Japanese cities teeming with them in search of rubbish.
 The tanuki is an omnivorous animal, which is one of the reasons why it is not in danger of extinction - in fact, quite the opposite.

 From the late 1920s onward, the raccoon dog started to be imported to Europe from Asia with the intention of setting up farms intended for the sale of its fur.
 Many animals escaped from farms in the former Soviet Union, Scandinavia, Poland, Germany and other Central European countries.

 Nowadays, the raccoon dog has become an invasive species in all of these places, with the additional problem that European tanukis have been bred to be almost twice as large as the original ones.

 Raccoon dogs as pets

 Much like foxes, the prospects of having a raccoon dog as a pet are very weak.
 They are very fearful and elusive animals which are also nocturnal.
 They remain frozen with fear when caught in the headlights of cars, and in Japan many of them die on roads every year.
 The tanuki plays a prominent role in Japanese mythology, where it is considered good luck.

-We can say that if such a common animal has not been tamed by humans for thousands of years, it must be because there are solid reasons not to do so; we do not recommend keeping raccoon dogs as pets.
+We can say that if such a common animal has not been tamed by humans for thousands of years, it is because there are solid reasons not to do so.
+For these reasons we do not recommend keeping raccoon dogs as pets.

 Habits of the wild raccoon dog